dyzhuu/personal-companion-bot-workshop/README.md

 - Custom commands
     - Go beyond the basics and experiment with creating more advanced custom commands.
 Learn to handle parameters, aliases, and complex formatting to give your bot a unique edge.
 - Explore OpenAI
     - Delve into OpenAI's features.
-Try adjusting parameters like temperature and max tokens to fine-tune your bot's responses for different contexts, adding depth to your bot's interactions.
+Adjust parameters like temperature and max tokens to fine-tune your bot's responses for different contexts, adding depth to your bot's interactions.
     - Temperature: a parameter that determines the randomness of the model's output.
         - For example, a high temperature (e.g 0.8) will be beneficial when a creative response is needed, however there is a higher chance that the output will be nonsensical.
 A low temperature (e.g. 0.2) will stick to the most probable output and is good for straightforward tasks where a consistent answer is needed.
     - Max tokens: a parameter that sets the limit on the number of token's in the model's output.